alhorn97/myportfolio/README.md

 Any modern graphical HTML webrowser, such as Chrome, Firefox or MS Edge is sufficient.

-### Instructions
+### Install

-Create a new project directory onto your local drive.
+* Create a new project directory onto your local drive.
-Use CD to switch to this directory.
+* Use CD to switch to this directory.
-Copy index.html and the /css and /img subfolders to this directory.
+* Copy index.html and the /css and /img subfolders to this directory.

 ### Project contents